robs898/bongo/WW1.md

 Germany sided with Austria-Hungary and they attempted to end the war quickly by invading France first.

-However, the invasion of Belgium (along the way to France) prompted Britain (UK) to join the war.
+However, the invasion of Belgium (along the way to France) prompted Britain to join the war.

 Britain helped hold off Germany's attempt to quickly invade France.
 This resulted in the war stagnating with [trench warfare](https://github.com/robs898/bongo/blob/master/TrenchWarfare.md) for 3 years.